An old approach to the giant component problem: Introduction and results

 for each fixed $k$.
 If $\Pr(D\ge 3)>0$, then we also have

 and $L_2(G_{\ds_n})/|\ds_n|\pto 0$.

 Furthermore, the same conclusions hold with $G_{\ds_n}$ replaced by $\Gm_{\ds_n}$. \end{theorem}

-The first result of this type was proved by Molloy and Reed~\cite{MolloyReed2}, but with additional conditions.
-Taking $|\ds_n|=n$, they assumed in particular that the maximum degree in $\ds_n$ is $o(n^{1/4-\eps})$ for some $\eps>0$.
+The first result of this type was proved by Molloy and Reed~\cite{MolloyReed2}, building on their work in~\cite{MolloyReed1}.
+This result required additional conditions: taking $|\ds_n|=n$, they assumed in particular that the maximum degree in $\ds_n$ is $o(n^{1/4-\eps})$ for some $\eps>0$.
 Note that \eqref{dcn2} implies only that the maximum degree is $o(n)$: adding a single vertex with degree (approximately) $n/\log\log n$, say, does not affect convergence in our sense.

 The results of~\cite{MolloyReed2} have been strengthened in a number of ways.
 One main direction is to improve, or even study the distribution of, the error term in the result $L_1=\rho(D)n +\op(n)$, sometimes imposing extra assumptions; see Kang and Seierstad~\cite{KS}, Pittel~\cite{Pittel_rrg}, Janson and Luczak~\cite{JL_new}, Riordan~\cite{norm2} and Hatami and Molloy~\cite{HatamiMolloy}, for example.
 In the other direction, one can ask for the same conclusion but with less restrictive assumptions; here Janson and Luczak~\cite{JL_new} prove a version of Theorem~\ref{th1} with the condition that the sum of the squares of the degrees is at most a constant times the number of vertices.
 They also prove the (easier) \emph{multigraph} part of Theorem~\ref{th1} under exactly our conditions (see their Remark 2.6), but using a very different method.